zpieslak/mobilus-client/README.md

 ## Caveats

-The client is tested with Mobilus Cosmo GTW with shutter devices only (COSMO 2WAY).
-It is possible that it will work with other devices, but it is not guaranteed.
+The client is tested with Mobilus Cosmo GTW and shutter devices only (COSMO 2WAY).
+However, it should also work with other devices supported by the Gateway (SENSO, COSMO, CMR, CGR, SWITCH, SWITCH_NP, COSMO_CZR, COSMO_MZR, SENSO_Z).
 The purpose of the client is to provide a simple way to control the devices without the need to use the official Mobilus Cosmo GTW web interface or app, and to integrate it with open-source systems like Home Assistant.
 I am not affiliated with Mobilus, and the client is provided as is.

 ## Development